VamshiKrishnaRepala-IS201411038/SEFP_Project_Academic-Administration-Portal/README.md

-P.S: Earlier we gave the project repository as from my team partner.but he has withdrawn the course So, I continue the same project with Sunil Kumar (IS201401044)
+P.S: Earlier we gave the project repository as from my team partner.but he has withdrawn the course So, I continued the same project with Sunil Kumar (IS201401044)